th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/node_sta.rst

 .. include:: globals.rst

-STA (STA) Node
+Station (STA) Node
 --------------
-Subclass of WlanExpNode that interfaces to an 802.11 Reference Design node running the Access Point (AP) application in CPU High.
-An AP node supports all the :doc:`common node<node>` methods plus the AP-specific methods described below.
+Subclass of WlanExpNode that interfaces to an 802.11 Reference Design node running the station (STA) application in CPU High.
+A STA node supports all the :doc:`common node<node>` methods plus the STA-specific methods described below.

 STA Node Methods
 ................